neondatabase/website/content/guides/feature-flags-sveltekit.md

 ## (Optional) Adding Tailwind CSS to the application

-For styling the app, we will be using Tailwind CSS.
+For styling the app, we will use Tailwind CSS.
 Install and set up Tailwind at the root of our project's directory by running:

 ```bash
 npm install -D tailwindcss postcss autoprefixer